Contents

 • AWS Availability Zones to distribute apps natively around the globe;

-• Amazon Kinesis to seamlessly collect, process, and analyze real-time streaming data to get timely insights and respond promptly.
+• Amazon Kinesis to seamlessly collect, process, and analyze real-time streaming data to get timely insights and updates, while being able to respond promptly to them.

 • AWS CloudTrail, Amazon Simple Storage Service (Amazon S3), AWS Lambda to get complete, transparent, and indexed audit logs across the IT environment.